citymania-org/grf-py/README.md

 At this point it's mostly just a proof of concept, API, syntax and goals can be changed at any moment.

+See https://github.com/citymania-org/cmclient/tree/master/grf/alpine for an example of grf made with this framework.

+Out of GRF features it currently only supports objects.
+But most of actions are supported.

 ## grf.py

 Idea is to provide two levels of api: